w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

-2. Ethereum typically has many validators per round (called an [epoch](https://ethereum.org/en/glossary/#epoch) on Ethereum) to provide strong validity guarantees while {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can provide stronger guarantees with fewer validators per round.
+2. Ethereum typically has many validators per round (called an [epoch](https://ethereum.org/en/glossary/#epoch) on Ethereum) to provide strong validity guarantees while Polkadot can provide stronger guarantees with fewer validators per round.
-    {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} achieves this by making validators distribute an [erasure coding](./learn-parachains-protocol.md#erasure-codes) to all validators in the system, such that anyone - not only the round's validators - can reconstruct a parachain's block and test its validity.
+    Polkadot achieves this by making validators distribute an [erasure coding](./learn-parachains-protocol.md#erasure-codes) to all validators in the system, such that anyone - not only the round's validators - can reconstruct a parachain's block and test its validity.
 This data availability is a core part of Polkadot - ensuring state is valid for its state transitions.
 The random parachain-validator assignments and secondary checks are performed by randomly selected validators, making it less likely for the small set of validators on each parachain to collude.

 ### Staking Mechanics: Ethereum PoS vs. Polkadot NPoS